 Defined camper trailer sites available at these camping areas:

 - Ungowa (see: Other beach camping areas).

-Please note: You must specifically book your camper trailer into one of the defined camper trailer sites and do not use a tent site.
+Please note: Camper trailers must be booked into designated camper trailer sites.
+Please do not use a tent site.

 Undefined off-road camper trailer sites are available in:

 - One Tree Rocks beach camping area.

 Small off-road camper trailers or trailers can set up in:

 Yes, but be aware: